manuel-uberti/manuel-uberti.github.io/about.md

 GNU Emacs to work with LaTeX and study programming languages of the Lisp family (Emacs Lisp, Clojure, Scheme and Common Lisp).

-I have developed J2EE applications for 8 years, both in Italy and in the United Kingdom.
+Java developer by day, I have been developing web applications in Java more or less since 2004, both in Italy and in the United Kingdom.

 Aside from IT and GNU Emacs in particular, my other passion is cinema.
 I have another blog for that: [Film in Words](https://filmsinwords.wordpress.com/).